IngoKl/halpmesort/README.md

 1. Sorting files according to their file extension.
 You will need to supply a folder to sort as well as, for security reasons, explicitly disable "dry mode": `halp-me-sort sort .
 False`.
 This will move all files in `.` to subfolders in `sorted_folder` (`config.py`).
 For example, `./test.pdf` will be moved to `{sorted_folder}/pdf/test.pdf`.
 1. Finding duplicates in a given folder.
 Run `halp-me-sort find-duplicates .` to move all duplicates in `.` to a duplicates folder.
 1. Finding likely ebooks (based on the number of pages) and sorting them away.
 This can be used to approach a larger folder of PDFs.
 The tool also takes into account a naming convention for ebooks.
+Run `halp-me-sort sort-ebooks .
+False` to sort likely ebooks into separate folders based on their page count and the naming convention.

 ## Development